CH 222 Chapter Guides

 Resources for Chapter Guide Four

-For this module, you should read Chapter 9 and Chapter 10 in your textbook.
+For this module, you should read Chapter 10 in your textbook.

-The following screencasts might prove useful to you as you study this chapter.
+The following screencasts and Complete Lectures might prove useful to you as you study this chapter.

-The Chapter Nine lecture notes and Chapter Ten lecture notes which accompany this lesson will be helpful to you when going through this section.
-These are Web versions of the lecture notes I use in my "normal" CH 222 class and should let you see what is important to me in this chapter.
-You can also view the Lecture Notes in presentation software for Chapter 9 (Keynote, PowerPoint) and Chapter 10 (Keynote, PowerPoint).
+The Chapter Ten lecture notes which accompany this lesson will be helpful when going through this section.
+These are Web versions of the lecture notes used in the "normal" CH 222 class and should let you see what is important in this chapter.
+You can also view the Lecture Notes in presentation software for Chapter 10 (Keynote, PowerPoint).

-A variety of handouts are available from Chapter Nine and Chapter Ten.
+A variety of handouts are available from Chapter Ten.
 Feel free to explore all of them or just the ones which give you difficulty.

-Once you have mastered the concepts listed above, check out the Chapter Nine Concept Guide and the Chapter Ten Concept Guide for a series of worked problems relating to this module.
+Once you have mastered the concepts listed above, check out the Chapter Ten Concept Guide for a series of worked problems relating to this module.
 They will help you to ensure the mastery of the knowledge from this section

 Practice the Concepts of Chapter Guide Four

-Please complete problem set #4 to further explore the ideas of solubility and entropy.
-Problem set #4 covers several questions from Chapter 9 and Chapter 10, and it can be found here.
+Complete problem set #4 to further explore the ideas of solubility and entropy.
+Problem set #4 covers several questions from Chapter 10, and it can be found here.
 We will discuss problems like these during recitation, so come prepared to ask and answer questions.

 For additional practice, try completing practice problem set #4 (with answers included at the end) and/or the non-assigned problems in Chapter 9 and Chapter 10.
 Answers to many of those problems are listed in the back of your textbook.